DamoM73/turtle_vid_tute/lesson_1_script.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/90T-NE_a50E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### What's an IDE
+### What is Thonny

 Welcome to our first lesson on Python Turtle.
 In this lesson you will be introduced to Thonny - the integrated development environment (IDE) we will use to write our code.
-We are going to have a look at a really basic python code and understand some of its syntax.
+We are going to have a look at a really basic Python code and understand some of its syntax.

 > We will be using Thonny as our IDE.
 Thonny is a Python IDE for beginners.
 It comes packaged with Python, which helps with the setup.
 You can download it from **[thonny.org](https://thonny.org/)**.

-It's important to understand that Thonny isn't the language we will be programming with, Python.
+It's important to understand that Thonny isn't the language we will be programming with, Python is.
 Just like you use Microsoft Word to write English, we will be using Thonny to write Python.

 Python is programmed in text files called scripts.
-You can use any text editor to program Python.
+You can use any text editor to write Python.
 Integrated development environment like Thonny have additional features like highlighting syntax by marking it in different colours and helping you debug your program.
 We will deal with those features later, in the meanwhile just think of Thonny as a text editor with extra features built in.

 ### Setting up Thonny